unoplatform/uno.chefs/doc/navigation/XamlNavigation.md

 </uer:FeedView>
 ```

-We can see that the `ItemsSource` is bound to the Data of the current context, which is from the `FeedView` control's `Source` _TrendingNow_ (of type `IListFeed<Recipe>`).
-Therefore, we will get a list of recipes, and clicking on a specific recipe will bring the user to the _RecipeDetailsPage_ with the _Data_ as its recipe.
+Clicking on a specific recipe will bring the user to the `RecipeDetailsPage` with the `Recipe` as its `Data` parameter.
 This page can now display all the details of the recipe in question.
 You can find more information about Navigation Requests [here](xref:Uno.Extensions.Navigation.HowToNavigateInXAML#1-navigationrequest).

 #### Qualifiers